pwikapanel/sites/en source/SYNC/SYSTEM/Scripts/README.txt

-For advanced scripts, it can be tedious to edit them in the Svija Cloud window.
+For advanced scripts, it can be tedious to edit them in the Pwika Cloud window.

 This folder can be used to store the scripts used by your website.